MicroStrategy/embedding-sdk-docs/docs/new-embedding-architecture/new-embedding-architecture.md

 title: The New Embedding Architecture
 ---

-If you want to gain better performance when embedding multiple separate visualizations, we suggest you use a new set of API.
-To know how to use it, you need to view the pages below:
+If you want to gain better performance when embedding multiple separate visualizations, we recommend you use the new set of APIs.
+To know how to use it, view the pages below:

 - [Embed Multiple Visualizations in a page](./embed-multiple-viz.html)